 College Faculty:OrganMusic History

-He is a frequently commissioned composer; having published works for organ, piano, solo voices, and chorus, and is a prizewinning fellow of the American Guild of Organists.
+He was a frequently commissioned composer; publishing works for organ, piano, solo voices, and chorus, and was a prizewinning fellow of the American Guild of Organists.
 The Berkshire Bach Society released a CD of his live 1995 performance at St. Peter’s Lutheran Church of The Art of Fugue; a CD featuring performances of music by various organ composers has been released by J.A.V.
 Recordings.

 Walter Hilse was a Manhattan School of Music faculty from 1984 to 2022.

 (will be sent in email)